manuelp0116/AI-Tutor-sdev220-/Readme.md

    This method sets an excerpt of text for the AI tutor to expand on, providing more context.
 It takes one parameter:

-   - `excerpt`: The excerpt of text for the AI to expand upon (e.g., a paragraph from a textbook or an article).
+   - `excerpt`: The excerpt of text for the AI to expand upon.
+For example, a paragraph from a textbook or an article.

    The `addExcerpt` method sets the AI tutor's excerpt, which is used when the AI is tasked with expanding on a piece of text to provide more context.
 This can help users understand parts of a textbook or article that may be cryptic or use too much technical jargon.